Causes of the American Civil War

 There were a series of significant events which greatly affected States' Rights, Secession, the Union, African Americans, and accelerated the American Civil War.
 These historical events are commonly referred to as the "Causes of the American Civil War" and are listed without significant order:

-States' Rights* (Bill of Rights and the 10th Amendment), High Tariffs, Nullification Crisis, Sectionalism, Missouri Compromise, Kansas-Nebraska Act, Manifest Destiny, Compromise of 1850 (which included the controversial Fugitive Slave Act), Dred Scott Case, Bleeding Kansas, Crittenden CompromiseJohn Brown, and President Abraham Lincoln's election (Lincoln didn't receive a single Southern electoral vote).
-However, the principal or main cause of the Civil War was Secession itself.
+States' Rights* (Bill of Rights and the 10th Amendment), High Tariffs, Nullification Crisis, Sectionalism, Missouri Compromise, Mexican Cession and American Expansionism, Kansas-Nebraska Act, Manifest Destiny, Compromise of 1850 (which included the controversial Fugitive Slave Act), Dred Scott Case, Bleeding Kansas, Crittenden CompromiseJohn Brown, and President Abraham Lincoln's election (Lincoln didn't receive a single Southern electoral vote).
+However, according to President Lincoln's position, the principal or main cause of the Civil War was Secession itself.

 The lawful and constitutional right for a state to secede (secession) from the Union (United States) has been debated from Civil War buffs to constitutional scholars.
-Regarding Southern Secession, however, it had never been discussed before the United States Supreme Court, which was the nation's highest court and final lawful arbiter.
+Regarding Southern Secession at that time, however, it had never been discussed before the United States Supreme Court, which was the nation's highest court and final lawful arbiter.

 Why wasn't the lawful and constitutional right for any state to secede or withdrawal from the Union decided by the highest court?
-Because President Abraham Lincoln believed or thought that secession was illegal and strongly opposed and obstructed the U.S. Supreme Court convening and rendering a decision regarding whether or not any state had the right to secede or withdrawal from the Union.
+Because President Abraham Lincoln believed and opined that secession was illegal and therefore strongly opposed and obstructed the U.S. Supreme Court from convening and rendering a decision.
+The Constitution states, however, that when state and federal laws and actions conflict, the Supreme Court, through Judicial Review, determines which government and action violated the Constitution.
+See What Caused the Civil War?
+States' Rights, Secession, State and Federal Governments, Constitution and Supreme Court.

 In the midst of the secession crisis that would lead to the Civil War, President James Buchanan, in his final State of the Union address on December 3, 1860, acknowledged the South would "after having first used all peaceful and constitutional means to obtain redress, would be justified in revolutionary resistance to the Government of the Union."